-The entrapment of the animal is noncompliant with the regulatory requirements of 9 CFR 313.1(a) and 313.2(a) which require facilities to be designed in a manner to prevent injury to livestock and that livestock are driven in a manner to minimize excitement and discomfort, respectively.
-Because the animal was subject to severe injury and/or harm, dying as a result of the entrapment, this noncompliance is considered egregious and a violation of the humane handling requirements as prescribed by 21 U.S.C.
+The failure to effectively stun the animal with a single attempt is noncompliant.
+The animal was not sufficiently restrained to limit free movement and ensure accurate placement after the initial stunning attempt was observed to fail.
+This resulted in a significant delay administering the corrective action stun.
+The corrective action stun was not administered in a manner considered immediate.
+By definition, the occurrence of this inhumane handling incident as described is considered egregious and a violation of the humane handling requirements as prescribed by 21 U.S.C.
 603, Section 3 (b) of the FMIA, and 7 U.S.C.
 1901 and 1902 of the HMSA of 1978.